For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 - This tool is critical in my opinion.
 I can tell at a glance what the expense ratio is for each of my investments.
 Their system even gives me an estimate of the annual dollar amount associated with these fees.

-- They advertise that they will find the hidden fees as well.
+- Personal capital advertises that they will find the hidden fees as well.
 Since most of my portfolio is currently in cash, I wasn’t able to test this claim.
 I really, really wish I had through to run this report before I switched my Roth IRA from a managed portfolio to a self-directed portfolio.
 I’m sure I would have been sick to my stomach at the amount I was paying – maybe it is better I don’t know.

-With all of these tools, I’m able to get a very detail picture of what my retirement could look like based on my current financial situation.
+With all of these retirement analyzer tools, I’m able to get a very detail picture of what my retirement could look like based on my current financial situation.

-I have a love-hate relationship with this program.
+I have a love-hate relationship with the personal capital retirement planning tools.
 I love the analytics but hate how far from my goals I am.

 Seeing the hard numbers has really incentivized me to pick up the pace and focus more of my attention on my retirement planning.